Description and stability of a RPC-based calorimeter in electromagnetic and hadronic shower environments: Predicted Stability of the SDHCAL Prototype Response

 The SDHCAL design is challenging due to the large number of GRPC plates and their large size.
 The large-scale prototype is produced with a tolerance of $40\,\micro\meter$ on the thickness of the individual GRPC plates.
 Variations in the GRPC gap width have a direct impact on the avalanche development and can lead to inhomogeneous efficiencies or signal amplitudes.
 A gap width deformation would lead to two opposite effects: a variation in the charge path and therefore of the charge multiplication and a variation in the electric field.
 In order to quantify the impact of a potential gap width inhomogeneities on the avalanche production process, different geometries are simulated using $100$\,GeV muons.
 The high-voltage is assumed to be stable and the gap width variations are then propagated to the electric field.

-The total number of charges present in the GRPC (and therefore the induced signal) increases significantly for smaller gap sizes.
+The signal induced in the GRPC increases significantly for smaller gap sizes.
 Figure~\ref{fig:q.vs.d.mu} shows the evolution of the total induced charges as a function of the GRPC gap width.
 Above $0.12\,\centi\meter$, the nominal thickness of the SDHCAL GRPC gaps, a sizable loss of signal is expected.
 A gap deformed by $+50\,\micro\meter$ will lead to a reduction of the signal amplitude of about $38\%$.
 Such a variation will induce a significant effect on the second and third threshold hit multiplicities.
 The hit efficiency, defined as the fraction of ionizations that induce a signal above the first threshold, is estimated as a function of the gap width (cf. Figure~\ref{fig:eff.vs.d.mu}).
 It decreases in the case of gap inflation.
 An efficiency loss of about $1\%$ ($2\%$) is expected if the GRPC gap is deformed by $+10\,\micro\meter$ ($+50\,\micro\meter$).

 In order to estimate the dependence of the detector response regarding gap width variations, a full simulation of electron and pion showers is produced.
 Particles with energies from 7 to 70\,GeV interacting in the SDHCAL are simulated.
 In order to account for the effect of a gap width variation, the dependence of the efficiency and the signal amplitude on the gap width is interpolated using Figures~\ref{fig:q.vs.d.mu} and~\ref{fig:eff.vs.d.mu}.
 This dependence is implemented in the digitization step of the simulation.